Rita Johnson: Career

 In an incident that was never fully explained, Johnson suffered a head trauma on September 6, 1948 that required brain surgery.
 Unsubstantiated rumors promulgated by gossip columnists such as Walter Winchell suggested she might have been abused by a boyfriend, but the only explanation she offered was that a large, industrial-grade hair dryer at her apartment had fallen on her.
 She was in a coma for two weeks and it was reported, "It took her a year to recover.
 Her left side was paralyzed temporarily, and for a while she couldn't walk."
 It put a virtual halt to her film career.
-Her screen time in movies after that was limited due to her reduced mobility and powers of concentration.
+Her screen time in movies after that was limited to four films due to her reduced mobility and powers of concentration.
+She also appeared in several television shows without much success.